ECBSU/genomics-scripts/population-genomics/SNP_calling/README.md

 - this script generates individual vcf files for each bam file
 - sample names in VCF file are included as entire path to file so it looks kind of ugly - can change this with the bcftools reheader command
 - no filtering at all - output all multiallelic variant sites
+- variant calling based on the new bcftools multiallelic calling model

 Tools used: